 The Sculpt Ergonomic Keyboard uses scissor switches.
 These switches require a bit more force to get over the tactile bump, and the low pre-travel distance may cause a few more typos if you're not used to them.
 They're very similar to the Logitech Ergo K860, but with slightly more travel.

 Typing quality on this keyboard is good.
 It does take some time to get used to the keyboard's layout, so you may notice a greater number of typos at first.
 The keys feel a bit mushy, and the key spacing feels slightly more cramped than the Logitech Ergo K860.
 Even though it takes a bit more force to get over the tactile bump, the overall feeling is still light and shouldn't cause any fatigue over time.
+If you want a better typing experience, take a look at the Microsoft Surface Ergonomic Keyboard.

 Typing noise on this keyboard is very quiet and shouldn't be bothersome in a quiet office setting.